datadesk/web-map-maker/README.md

 Also check the [issues tab](https://github.com/datadesk/web-map-maker/issues).

-## What's a 'col' and a 'px'?
+## Web vs. Print
 We make maps for the internet and the print edition.
+We've currently darkened the colors for our print styles a bit.
+And some of the roads get larger too.
+We also handle all print labels in Adobe Illustrator (for now) so the "print" style creates and unlabeled map.

 "PX" stands in for "pixel" and "col" stands in for "column" of which the Los Angeles Times prints six per page.

 ## Make this better